mikamautnerrohde/researchproject/rp-project-manual.md

 To reach these goals, the student will work together with a daily supervisor, an internal assessor and an external assessor.

 The daily supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
 The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
-It is possible for a single person to have both the supervisor and  internal assessor role, as long as these requirements are met.
+It is possible for a single person to have both the supervisor and  internal assessor role, as long as all of the above requirements are met.

 The external assessor should be a researcher from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.